 - In a large skillet, brown onion and ground beef (or Italian sausage) over medium heat.
 Add spaghetti sauce, and simmer 15 minutes.

-- Preheat the oven to 350°F. Butter or grease a 9x13 inch baking dish.
+- Preheat the oven to 350°F. Butter or grease a 9×13 inch baking dish.
 Layer as follows: 1/2 of the ziti, Provolone cheese, sour cream, 1/2 sauce mixture, remaining ziti, mozzarella cheese and remaining sauce mixture.
 Top with grated Parmesan cheese.

 - Bake for 30 minutes in the preheated oven, or until cheese is melted.

-Comfort Food For Cold, Rainy Nights
+Comfort Food For Cold, Rainy, Winter Nights

 Do you ever look at the weather and think, “this would be the perfect night for a soup or stew”?
 I know it’s been an especially rainy spring for us this year, and I’ve often found myself craving a hot bowl of stew.
 Here are some comfort food ideas that will definitely satisfy that craving!

 - Hearty Beef Stew: There’s nothing that comforts like a velvety, hearty, beef stew.
-Different recipes have various “tricks” to make it flavorful.
+Different recipes have various “tricks” to make them flavorful.
 Some options include browning the beef in bacon fat, adding lots of vegetables to the pot, and red wine!
 Serve it with a french bread with a nice, crispy crust!

 - Tomato Soup with Fancy Grilled Cheese: This comfort food will take you right back to childhood.
 Now that you’re an adult, venturing out of the classic pre-packaged American can make this meal feel a little more sophisticated!
 Use a sharp cheddar cheese, provolone, or even Pimento (one of the most popular southern comfort foods)!
 For the tomato soup, it can be as easy as butter, onion, and tomatoes, and chicken or vegetable stock.
 Melt butter over medium heat in a large saucepan.
 Bring onion wedges, water (or stock), can of tomatoes (and juices), and 1/2 teaspoon salt to a simmer in a large saucepan.
 Cook uncovered, for about 40 minutes.
 Stir occasionally and add additional salt as needed.

-We All Need A Little Comfort Food Right Now
+We All Need a Little Comfort Food Right Now

-While being stuck inside certainly isn’t ideal, it’s the perfect time to brush up on some new, yummy recipes that you can add to your family recipe collection or share with your friends on FamilyApp!
+The winter season is the perfect time to brush up on some new, yummy recipes that you can add to your family recipe collection or share with your friends on FamilyApp!